LeadingCyberLadies/leadingcyebrladies/README.md

 elements.html - template of elements (not used as a page but is kept for reference)

-generic.html - redundant (to be deleted)

 index.html - is a home page with generic info, welcome page

-partners.html - list of sponsors and community partners
+partners.html - list of business partners and community partners

 ***